 What Happens if You See Sparks in Your Microwave?

 Firstly, stop your microwave immediately.
 Typically it means metal has accidentally been placed inside the microwave like a knife or fork, or perhaps a mug with a metallic finish.
 Remove the item and try again.
-If it keeps sparking, replace everything in the microwave with a basic ceramic mug, fill it half way with water.
+If it keeps sparking, replace everything in the microwave with a basic ceramic mug, and fill it halfway with water.
 Try it again.
 If it sparks again stop using your microwave.
-Unfortunately you will need to have your microwave repaired or replaced.
+Unfortunately, you will need to have your microwave repaired or replaced, the heating element in the microwave may be damaged.